bobheadxi/bobheadxi.github.io/_posts/2018-2-8-unique-sequences.md

 def process_report(report, fmt='blast-tab', verbose=False):
     '''
-    Helper function for analyzing blast reports.
+    Helper function for analysing blast reports.
 Returns hits that meet our criteria and prints the number of hits. fmt 'blast-tab' and 'blast-xml' recommended.